JesusASmx/Correlation-between-anime-synopsis-and-popularity-with-LLM-s/README.md

 Just run the files Mistral_synopsis.py and Llama2_synopsis.py inside ```./Embeddings```.
 Be sure to have the dataset at ```./Database```.

 For the PCA plots, run the files Mistral_syn_PCA.ipynb and Llama2_syn_PCA.ipynb inside ```./PCA analysis```.
 The figures reported in the paper are attached to the readme (and in the original run on the .ipynb file).
-Regardless the GPT2 case, here tensor truncation was not required (shape was [samples, 4096]).
+Regardless the GPT2 case, here tensor truncation was not required since the shape was [n° samples, 4096].

 For the regressions, run the files Llama2_regression.py and Mistral_regression.py inside ```./Regressions```.
 The runs reported in the paper are stored in ```./Regressions/Original runs```